sva-dsi/2016-fall-course/syllabus.md

 ###10/11/16

 ####STATISTICS AND TIME-SERIES INTERACTIVES

-####NO CLASS: Yom Kippur

-There will  be no class on this date, but I would like you to investigate datasets and topics for your final project during this break week, and do the readings and exercise below.

 > "In short, we're tasked with transforming data into directives.
 Good analysis parses numerical outputs into an understanding of the organization.
 We "humanize" the data by turning raw numbers into a story about our performance." ~ J. Bladt + B. Filbin